What Planets Are Visible Tonight? July 2026 Sky Guide

 Saturn: the best planet before sunrise

-Saturn is the best morning planet in late June 2026.
-Look east to southeast before sunrise.
-Saturn is bright enough to see with the naked eye and is easier to identify than Mars, Uranus, or Neptune.
+Saturn is the best morning planet in early July 2026.
+Look toward the eastern to southeastern sky before sunrise.
+It will appear as a steady yellowish dot and is bright enough to see with the naked eye.

 Mars: visible before dawn